 - Slang. (of a man) to pursue women in order to make sexual conquests (often followed by around): He tomcatted around before settling down.

 Yet the Indian elephant is about as much like his African brother as a tomcat is like a tiger.In Africa</p>

-If the tomcat had been all Mexican or all Comanche this leaf might never have been written.
+If the Tomcat had been all Mexican or all Comanche this leaf might never have been written.

-Hed admire to take a skelp, that tomcat would, but hes shy the sand.
+Hed admire to take a skelp, that Tomcat would, but hes shy the sand.

 1809, from Tom + cat; probably influenced by Tom the Cat in the popular children's book "The Life and Adventures of a Cat" (1760); replaced earlier Gib-cat, from diminutive of Gilbert, though Tom was applied to male kittens c.1300.
 Used of the males of other beasts and birds since 1791.
 Cf. also Tibert.
 The verb meaning "to pursue women promiscuously for sexual gratification" is recorded from 1927.